How to Tell When Your Brake Discs Need Replacing

 4. Brake Judder

 Brake judder is felt as an uneven or pulsating braking force.
-It is typically caused by disc thickness variation, uneven wear or heat damage.
+It is typically caused by disc thickness variation, uneven wear, or heat damage.

 5. Blue or Dark Heat Spots

 Discolouration on the disc surface indicates overheating.
-These hardened areas create inconsistent friction, leading to vibration, noise and reduced braking performance.
+These hardened areas create inconsistent friction, leading to vibration, noise, and reduced braking performance.

 Should You Replace Brake Discs and Pads Together?

-Yes - in most cases, brake discs and brake pads should be replaced at the same time.
+Yes, in most cases, brake discs and brake pads should be replaced at the same time.
+Fitting new pads onto worn discs can lead to:

-uneven pad wear
+Uneven pad wear

-increased noise
+Increased noise

-reduced braking efficiency
+Reduced braking efficiency

 Replacing both ensures proper contact and consistent braking performance.